kdwivedi13/kapil-elasticbeansstalk-app/README.md

 # Deloitte - aws-beanstalk-example
 aws-beanstalk-example : API that will use a string as input and does a find and replace for certain words and outputs the result.
 For example: replace Google for Google©
 # What's Here
-buildspec.yml - this file is used by AWS CodeBuild to build the web application pom.xml - this file is the Maven Project Object Model for the web application src/main - this directory contains your Java service source files src/test - this directory contains your Java service unit test files
+buildspec.yml - this file is used by AWS CodeBuild to build the web application
+pom.xml - this file is the Maven Project Object Model for the web application
+src/main - this directory contains your Java service source files
+src/test - this directory contains your Java service unit test files

 # Aws Service used in development
-# Code Pipeline
+# Code Pipeline -
- #Code Commit
- #Code build
- #Code Deploy
+ Code Commit,Code build, Code Deploy
 # Elastic beanstalk  -Paas
   To deploy application.